antigenomics/vdjdb-classifier-benchmark/README.md

 # TCR-classifiers benchmark pipeline

 ## Our goal
-The analysis of T-cell receptors sequences of an individual allows us to determine, which pathogens and viruses his immune system can detect.
+The analysis of T-cell receptor sequences of an individual allows us to determine, which pathogens and viruses his immune system can detect.
 The main challenge here is the uncertain matching between receptors and antigens.
-The TCR-sequences of different lengths and amino acids-content can be complementary to the same antigen.
+The TCR sequences of different lengths and amino acid content can be complementary to the same antigen.
-The goal of this project is to develop an efficient pipeline to compare the existing methods of the TCR-corresponding antigens prediction.
+The goal of this project is to develop an efficient pipeline to compare the existing methods of the TCR prediction methods.
-We also hypothesize, that building and using custom substitution matrices from TCRs sequences, instead of BLOSUM, can improve antigen-prediction performance.
+We also hypothesize, that usage of custom substitution matrices assembled from TCR sequences, instead of BLOSUM, can improve performance of antigen prediction.

 ## Data
-We test all of the methods on the [VDJ-database](https://vdjdb.cdr3.net/) (a curated database of T-cell receptor sequences of known antigen specificity).
+We test all of the methods on [VDJ-database](https://vdjdb.cdr3.net/) (a curated database of T-cell receptor sequences of known antigen specificity).

 ## Supported algorithms
-For the current moment, we support these algorithms:
+For now we support the following algorithms:
 1) [GLIPH](https://www.nature.com/articles/nature22976)
 2) [TCRdist](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5616171/)
 3) [netTCR](https://www.biorxiv.org/content/10.1101/433706v1)